JingyiZhang1/TODO/README.md

 - `sigma1`,`tau`: The hyperparameters for the proposed model.

-- `ia12`: The indicator of the optimal combination of parameters (lambda, gamma).
+- `ia12`: The indicator of the optimal combination of parameters (a1, a2).

 - `ic12`: The indicator of the optimal combination of parameters (c1, c2).